juliabennett/obama-or-bush/README.md

     clf = load_clf("../model_files/final_model.pkl")
     ```

-    The model will then be accessible through the variable `clf` using standard sci-kit learn tools.
+    The model will then be accessible through the variable `clf` using standard scikit-learn tools.
 It's built to make predictions on the processed data from the tables data\_train and data\_test in obama\_or\_bush.db.

 4. You might want to recreate and/or update the radio_addresses table in the database obama_or_bush.db (possibly after improving my webscraping script).
 This can be completed by running the following code in the main directory: